nmpowell/carbon-intensity-forecast-tracking/README.md

 I'm unsure whether this has been done before.
 NGESO do not seem to release historic forecasts or figures about their accuracy.
 If you know more, please let me know!

-Kate Rose Morley [created the canonincal great design](https://grid.iamkate.com/) for tracking the UK's live carbon intensity.
+Kate Rose Morley [created the canonincal great design](https://grid.iamkate.com/) for viewing the UK's live carbon intensity.

 The API site shows [a graph](https://carbonintensity.org.uk/#graphs) of the forecast and "actual" values.
 You can create plots of a custom time range using [NGESO datasets](https://data.nationalgrideso.com/data-groups/carbon-intensity1): go to Regional/National "Carbon Intensity Forecast", click "Explore", choose "Chart", deselect "datetime" and add the regions.
 The "National" dataset includes the "actual" CI.
 But these are the final/latest values.
 This project aims to track the accuracy of the forecasts as they are published.